tomnatt/garethgwynn/podcasts/index.md

 <iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p05rf7sv/player"></iframe>

+## The Beef And Dairy Network - Podcast

+I appeared on episodes [23](http://www.beefanddairynetwork.com/post/160921529730/episode-23-75th-anniversary-special) and [41](http://www.beefanddairynetwork.com/post/180262291995/episode-41-beefy-boy) of Benjamin Partridge's bovine-centric comedy podcast, The Beef And Dairy Network, as archivist Alex Neon.
+Around the time of my second appearence, I'd been working on quite a few archive shows and Ben interviewed me on the subject but asked me to change the words "BBC Radio Wales" for "Beef".
+Apart from that, it's all pretty accurate...

 ## Bull - Gold

 John-Luke Roberts and I created and wrote this sitcom for Gold starring Robert Lindsay, Maureen Lipman, Naz Osmanoglu and Claudia Jessie.
 Here's a playlist which includes the trailer, a behind the scenes feature and some best-bits.